VTS Services

 Port State Control Inspection

-Federal State Budgetary Institution “Sea of Okhotsk and Tatar Strait Marine Port Authority” Branch in the Vanino seaport
+of the Federal State Budgetary Institution “Sea of Okhotsk and Tatar Strait Marine Port Authority”

 71